Billing and Coding: Benefits and Challenges of a Remote Workforce

 It’s not just billing and coding personnel reaping the benefits of remote work.
 Many hospitals and healthcare organizations are reducing RCM costs by allowing their employees to work from home.
 Employing remote RCM staff lowers overhead and encourages employee retention, which saves facilities the costs associated with hiring and training new coders and billers.
 If you have positions to fill, offering remote work options broadens your potential talent pool.
 The option to work from home also boosts worker morale, and a more positive employee experience enhances both motivation and productivity.

-Managing the Challenges of Remote Work
+Managing the Challenges of Remote Billing and Coding

 Before setting up a remote work program, it’s essential to develop a set of policies and guidelines for remote employees and their managers.
 Set quality and productivity standards for staff working with limited direct supervision.
 Remote employees should sign an agreement that defines expectations and responsibilities for both staff and managers.